Psycho-emotional aromatherapy is one of the areas of health for which essential oils have been researched and used with great success.

 Rosemary (Rosmarinus officinalis) - ancient first aid oil, powerful restorative, purification and healing.

-Peppermint (Menta piperita) - Better than coffee as a stimulant.
+Peppermint (Menta x piperita) - Better than coffee as a stimulant.

 Lemongrass (Cymbopogon citratus) - Refreshes and renews your life energies.
 Clears negative blockages.